AdobeDocs/campaign-standard.en/help/automating/using/read-audience.md

 1. Confirm the configuration of your activity and save your workflow.

-## Example: Reconcile a File audience with the database
+## Example: Reconcile a File audience with the database {#example-reconcile-a-file-audience-with-the-database}

 This example shows how to use the **Read audience** activity to reconcile an audience directly created from a file import.